-When you register for a VHS course, you will be required to submit a copy (scan or image) of original documentation such as an Ontario Student Transcript (OST), final report card, or credit counselling summary, to show that you meet the course prerequisite.
-Please note that screen shots of online portals from other schools, OUAC/OCAS, Career Cruising, or the like, cannot be accepted as prerequisite evidence.
+When students register for Virtual High School courses, they will be required to submit a copy of an Ontario Student Transcript (OST), final report card, or credit counselling summary to show that they have completed the prerequisite course, if applicable.
+Scanned electronic copies of these documents are acceptable; however, screenshots of online portals from other schools, the OUAC/OCAS, Career Cruising, or the like, cannot be accepted as prerequisite evidence.

-Students wishing to apply to have their prerequisite waived should complete a Prerequisite Waiver Application and return it, along with all supporting documentation, to their Guidance Coordinator.
-The prerequisite application should be completed prior to registering for a course.
+Students wishing to apply to have a prerequisite waived should complete a Prerequisite Waiver Application and return it, along with all supporting documentation, to the appropriate VHS guidance coordinator.
+The Prerequisite Waiver Application should be completed prior to registering for a course.